flutter/flutter-github-scripts.dart/README.md

 - Pass `alphabetize` to sort clusters alphabetically instead of largest-to-smallest.

 - Pass `customers-only` when clustering issues by label to show only those issues with customer labels.

-When passing `customers-only`, you can pass `-ranking` to include a ranked list of other labels for each customer at the end of the report.
+- Pass `-ranking` to include a ranked list of other labels for each label at the end of the report.

 Examples: